DevOps-MBSE/AaC/docs/docs/user_guide/user_library.md

 `<include screen shot of list results of the active command>`

-Once you have verified that your plugin has been activated, you are able to check what plugin definitions, plugin commands, and such are available by running these commands: `aac <plugin name> --definitions`
+Once you have verified that your plugin has been activated, you are able to check what plugin definitions, plugin commands, and such are available by running these commands: `aac <plugin name> --definitions` *think this is the correct command, please correct if not*

 `<include screen shot of list results of plugin definitions>`

-`aac <plugin name> --commands`
+`aac <plugin name> --commands` *think this is the correct command, please correct if not*

 `<include screen shot of list results of plugin commands>`